formkit/docs-content/essentials/forms.md

 Forms are technically considered `input` types — so they share many of the universal props that standard inputs use.

-<reference-table :without="['label', 'help']" :data="[{ prop: 'submit-attrs', type: 'Object', default: '{}', description: 'Attributes or props that should be passed to the submit button.'}, { prop: 'submit-label', type: 'String', default: 'Submit', description: 'The label to use on the submit button.'}, { prop: 'actions', type: 'Boolean', default: 'true', description: 'Whether or not to include the actions bar at the bottom of the form.'}]"></reference-table>
+<reference-table :without="['label', 'help']" :data="[{ prop: 'disabled', type: 'Boolean', default: 'false', description: 'Disables the form submit button and all the inputs in the form.'}, { prop: 'submit-attrs', type: 'Object', default: '{}', description: 'Attributes or props that should be passed to the submit button.'}, { prop: 'submit-label', type: 'String', default: 'Submit', description: 'The label to use on the submit button.'}, { prop: 'actions', type: 'Boolean', default: 'true', description: 'Whether or not to include the actions bar at the bottom of the form.'}]"></reference-table>

 ## Composition keys